steviethecat/angular2-snippets-atom/README.md

 mr.chhunchha@gmail.com
 [@_Sumant_](https://twitter.com/_Sumant_)

-Feel free to drop an email or create a bug if you see something cab be added or improved.
+Feel free to drop an email or create a bug if you see something can be added or improved.
 Thank you for helping.

 ### Angular 2 Snippets for TypeScript (.ts)
 ##############################################